Fellowships & Awards

 Fulbright at DePauw

-DePauw students and alumni have had success in recent years in applying for Fulbright Awards to pursue teaching and research interests in countries around the world.
+DePauw students and alumni have had great success in recent years in applying for Fulbright Awards to pursue teaching and research interests in countries around the world.
 Learn more about the Fulbright program, including how the program may benefit you.

-Awards for International Students
+Awards for Non-US Citizens

 Numerous resources exist to help you as you plan and begin writing your grant or fellowship application.
 From researching programs to strengthening your resume and personal statement, advisers in the Hubbard Center can help you plan things out every step of the way.
 Some application resources are available here.
 We also have more resources for Fulbright Award applications.